without Internet Explorer,

-Unlike The Forgotten Scrolls, no particular pieces of this comet glow with their own visible radiation, and if ya wanna throw a positive spin on this, could further attest to this disc’s seamlessness and solidarity.
+Unlike The Forgotten Scroll, no particular pieces of this comet glow with their own visible radiation, and if ya wanna throw a positive spin on this, could further attest to this disc’s seamlessness and solidarity.
 Offered instead are nine hefty rocks of progressive power metal with contamination readings ranging from high 5s to low 8s on my Geiger counter’s success gauge.
 Once translated, it means this rock collection grounded in traditional songwriting (“H.G.
 Wells”, “The Hour Glass”, “The Man Who Saw Tomorrow”), volatile cuts the last to lay still (“Alexander the King”, “West World”, “Twilight of Modern Man”), grace of wordless turmoil (“The Day Time Stood Still”), and outcast anomalies (brooding opener “Father Time” and closer “Mystic”, where patches of serenity grow on low cliffs of grandeur) is of above-average grade.

 Once again, these guys are a unit thick like toothpaste, likely more so than last year.
 The guitar enrichment doesn’t spell anything but success as it (and Chip) nicely fleshes out the quintet’s progressive sound and style and irons out creases and bumps the current material could’ve known.
 Mouthpiece Steve Plocica fights his way back to formidably defend his scalding and sometimes ice shard-sharp, yet daunting, frayed, and husky stage which, while having never etched his existence in historical metal memory, make him a fairly spontaneous and stalwart swordsman when armed with a mike stand.
 Yep, earned paychecks all around.

 Still, we’re left with a paradox.
 I am, anyway.
 The Forgotten Scroll, I feel, is a more adventurous parchment with highlights multihued in memory’s permanent markers.
 Meanwhile, The Eyes of Time, to me, is more strongly level-headed and level-handed and mostly straight in aural shape, color, and tone.

 Which lp sounds more like an acid trip in an art house and which sounds like the head bouncer for the accounting department?